Italian Libya: World War II

 With German support, the lost Libyan territory was regained during Operation Sonnenblume and by the conclusion of Operation Brevity, German and Italian forces were entering Egypt.
 The first Siege of Tobruk in April 1941 marked the first failure of Rommel's Blitzkrieg tactics.
-In 1942 there was the Battle of Gazala when the Axis troops finally conquered Tobruk and pushed the defeated British troops inside Egypt again.
+In 1942 there was the Battle of Gazala when the Axis troops finally conquered Tobruk and pushed the defeated Allied forces inside Egypt again.
 Defeat during the Second Battle of El Alamein in Egypt spelled doom for the Axis forces in Libya and meant the end of the Western Desert Campaign.

 In February 1943, retreating German and Italian forces were forced to abandon Libya as they were pushed out of Cyrenaica and Tripolitania, thus ending Italian jurisdiction and control over Libya.
 The Fezzan was occupied by the Free French in 1943.
 At the close of World War II, the British and French collaborated with the small new resistance.
 France and the United Kingdom decided to make King Idris the Emir of an independent Libya in 1951.
 Libya would finally become independent in 1951.

 Independence

 From 1943 to 1951, Tripolitania and Cyrenaica were under British military administration, while the French controlled Fezzan.
 Under the terms of the 1947 peace treaty with the Allies, Italy relinquished all claims to Libya.
 There were discussions to maintain the province of Tripolitania as the last Italian colony, but these were not successful.

-Although Britain and France had intended to dividing the nation between their empires, on November 21, 1949, the UN General Assembly passed a resolution stating that Libya should become independent before January 1, 1952.
+Although Britain and France had intended to divide the nation between their empires, on November 21, 1949, the UN General Assembly passed a resolution stating that Libya should become independent before January 1, 1952.
 On December 24, 1951, Libya declared its independence as the United Kingdom of Libya, a constitutional and hereditary monarchy.